grafana/grafana/docs/sources/alerting/unified-alerting/opt-in.md

 1. Next, in the [alerting]({{< relref "../../administration/configuration.md#alerting" >}}) section of the configuration file, update the configuration for the legacy dashboard alerts by setting the `enable` property to `false`.
 1. Restart Grafana for the  configuration changes to take effect.

-> **Note:**  Before v8.2, users configured the `ngalert` feature toggle to enable or disable Grafana 8 alerts.
-This option is no longer available.
+> **Note:** Before Grafana v8.2, to enable or disable Grafana 8 alerts, users configured the `ngalert` feature toggle.
+This toggle option is no longer available.

-In Grafana 8.2 and earlier versions, notification logs and silences were stored on a disk.
-Without the use of persistent disks, any configured silences and logs would get lost on a restart, resulting in unwanted or duplicate notifications.
+Moreover, before v8.2, notification logs and silences were stored on a disk.
+If you did not use persistent disks, any configured silences and logs would get lost on a restart, resulting in unwanted or duplicate notifications.

-As of Grafana 8.3, we no longer require the use of a persistent disk.
+As of Grafana 8.2, we no longer require the use of a persistent disk.
 The notification logs and silences are stored in a database.
 If you used the file-based approach, we'll read those files every fifteen (15) minutes and eventually persist them to the database.

 ## Migrating legacy alerts to Grafana 8 alerting system